 If it does, you're not alone.
 In fact, according to HubSpot's "State of Marketing Report", only 22% of businesses are satisfied with their conversion rates (Even more staggering is the fact that only 17% of marketers use landing page A/B tests to improve conversion rates!).

 So how do you become one of the 22%?
-Simple: you follow our ultimate conversion rate optimisation checklist!
+Simple: you follow my ultimate conversion rate optimisation checklist!

 I've crammed everything I know about optimising websites into the CRO checklist you'll find below (well, it's not everything I know about optimising websites, but I'll get to that later).

 Not everything in my conversion optimisation checklist will be apply to every website, but the majority will.
 And if you go through each point and apply the recommendations to your own site, you'll gradually turn it into a lean, mean sales machine.

 I've also added a handy feature that tracks your progress as you check off each recommendation, which you can find at the bottom of the page.

 Some of the CRO checklist recommendations will take minutes to implement, while others will take much longer.
 Some will also require web design and development expertise.

 If you don't have the time or resources to optimise your website yourself, our conversion rate optimisation services could be just what you need.

 Does your page have a particularly important section, such as a calculator, interactive quiz or booking form?
 If it does, make sure it's distinct and separate from the rest of your content.
 It's what your visitors have come for.